 Overlooking the rooftops of Copenhagen is The Rooftop Conservatory, open from morning until night, serving breakfast, dinner and everything in between in an urban setting that resembles an open-air garden.
 Sanders Kitchen will change their menu’s often depending on the supply of seasonal local produce, with a no-fuss menu inspired by the Mediterranian.
 As the name suggests, don’t be surprised if the Chef swoops by to say hi, in the Kitchen.

-Sanders Hotel has pedigree, colonial spirit and the passion of its owner is there to be experienced by all who visit.
-To book or for more info, visit HERE.
+Sanders Hotel has pedigree, a colonial spirit and the passion of its owner is there to be experienced by all who visit.

 Written by Ian Cole for Client Voyage